hhana-1/presentation-meedoen/README.md

-Generates the annual COA earnings report in one click Educates employers — no extra cost, permit in 2–3 weeks Gives employers verified profiles with reviews and activity history Builds a track record that carries into real employment once status is granted
+Generates the annual COA earnings report in one click Educates employers — no extra cost, permit in 2–3 weeks Gives employers verified profiles with reviews and activity history Builds a track record that carries into real employment

 The system fails not because people don't want to help — but because no one has the right information and nothing is tracked.